-If one of your FSEs is better than your original midterm score, we will use the FSE instead.
-If both are better (e.g. you do much better on the final than either midterm), then we will replace the exam that gives you a bigger overall benefit.
+If your FSEs is better than your original midterm score, we will use the FSE instead.
+If both are better (e.g. you do much better on the final than either midterm), then we will replace both of the midterm scores.
 If both of your FSE are worse, nothing happens (i.e. doing badly on the final won't hurt your earlier exam scores).